 Failure to request prior review and obtain certification will result in a full denial of benefits.
 However, prior review is not required for an emergency or for an inpatient hospital stay for 48 hours after a vaginal delivery or 96 hours after a Cesarean section.

 Blue Cross NC will make a decision on your request for certification within a reasonable amount of time taking into account the medical circumstances.
-The decision will be made and communicated to you and your provider within three business days after Blue Cross NC receives all necessary information but no later than 15 calendar days from the date Blue Cross NC received the request.
-Blue Cross NC may extend this period one time for up to 15 days if additional information is required and will notify you and your provider before the end of the initial 15-day period of the information needed and the date by which Blue Cross NC expects to make a decision.
+The decision will be made and communicated to you and your provider within three business days after Blue Cross NC receives all necessary information.
+However, it will be no later than 15 calendar days from the date Blue Cross NC received the request.
+Blue Cross NC may extend this period one time for up to 15 days if additional information is required.
+Blue Cross NC will let you and your provider know before the end of the initial 15-day period of the information needed and the date by which Blue Cross NC expects to make a decision.
 You will have 45 days to provide the requested information.
 As soon as Blue Cross NC receives all the requested information, or at the end of the 45 days, whichever is earlier, Blue Cross NC will make a decision within three business days.
-Blue Cross NC will notify you and the provider of an adverse benefit determination electronically or in writing.
+Blue Cross NC will let you and the provider know of an adverse benefit determination electronically or in writing.

 You have a right to an urgent review when the regular time frames for a decision: (i) could seriously jeopardize your life, health, or safety or the life, health or safety of others, due to your psychological state; or (ii) in the opinion of a practitioner with knowledge of your medical or behavioral condition, would subject you to adverse health consequences without the care or treatment that is the subject of the request.
-Blue Cross NC will let you and your provider know of its decision within hours after receiving the request.
+Blue Cross NC will let you and your provider know of its decision as soon as possible, taking into account the medical circumstances.
+Blue Cross NC will notify you and your provider of its decision within 72 hours after receiving the request.
 Your provider will be notified of the decision, and if the decision results in an adverse benefit determination, written notification will be given to you and your provider.

 If Blue Cross NC needs more information to process your urgent review, Blue Cross NC will let you and your provider know of the information needed as soon as possible but no later than 24 hours after we receive your request.
 You will then be given a reasonable amount of time, but not less than 48 hours, to provide the requested information.
-Blue Cross NC will make a decision on your request within a reasonable time but no later than 48 hours after receipt of requested information or the end of the time period given to the provider to submit necessary clinical information, whichever comes first.
+Blue Cross NC will make a decision on your request within a reasonable time but no later than 48 hours after receipt of requested information or within 48 hours after the time period given to the provider to submit necessary clinical information, whichever comes first.

 Drug Exceptions Timeframes and Enrollee Responsibilities